HACMan: Learning Hybrid Actor-Critic Maps for 6D Non-Prehensile Manipulation: Simulation Environment

 \subsection{Success rate definition}

 An episode is marked as a success when the average distance of the corresponding points between the object and the goal is smaller than 3 cm.
-More specifically, this is calculated by the average norm of the per-point flow vectors as described in Appendix~\ref{appendix:goal}.
+More specifically, this is calculated by the average norm of the per-point goal flow vectors as described in Appendix~\ref{appendix:goal}.
 The episode terminates when it reaches a success.
 If the episode does not reach a success within 10 steps, it is marked as a failure.
+We include an additional experiment on longer episode length in Appendix~\ref{appendix:longer_eps}.